Cultural depictions of cats: Japan

 In Japanese folklore, cats are often depicted as supernatural entities, or "strange cat" (かいびょう, kaibyō).

 The maneki-neko of Japan is a figurine often believed to bring good luck to the owner.
 Literally the beckoning cat, it is often referred to in English as the "good fortune" or "good luck" cat.
 It is usually a sitting cat with one of its paws raised and bent.
 Legend in Japan has it that a cat waved a paw at a Japanese landlord, who was intrigued by this gesture and went towards it.
 A few seconds later a lightning bolt struck where the landlord had been previously standing.
 The landlord attributed his good fortune to the cat's fortuitous action.
 A symbol of good luck hence, it is most often seen in businesses to draw in money.
 In Japan, the flapping of the hand is a "come here" gesture, so the cat is beckoning customers.

 There is also a small cat shrine (neko jinja (猫神社)) built in the middle of the Tashirojima island.
 In the past, the islanders raised silkworms for silk, and cats were kept in order to keep the mouse population down (because mice are a natural predator of silkworms).
 Fixed-net fishing was popular on the island after the Edo period and fishermen from other areas would come and stay on the island overnight.
 The cats would go to the inns where the fishermen were staying and beg for scraps.
 Over time, the fishermen developed a fondness for the cats and would observe the cats closely, interpreting their actions as predictions of the weather and fish patterns.
 One day, when the fishermen were collecting rocks to use with the fixed-nets, a stray rock fell and killed one of the cats.
 The fishermen, feeling sorry for the loss of the cat, buried it and enshrined it at this location on the island.

 This is not the only cat shrine in Japan, however.
-Others include Nambujinja in the Niigata Prefecture and one at the entrance of Kyotango City, Kyoto.
+Others include Nambujinja in the Niigata Prefecture and one at the entrance of Kyōtango, Kyoto.

 Another Japanese legend of cats is the nekomata: when a cat lives to a certain age, it grows another tail and can stand up and speak in a human language.

 Hello Kitty, created by Yuko Yamaguchi, is a contemporary cat icon.
 The character made its debut in 1974 and has since become a global staple of Japanese culture; the merchandise is available all over the world.
 According to Sanrio, the official licenser, designer, and producer of Hello Kitty merchandise, the character is a cartoon version of a little girl.
 In her fictional life, she is from the outskirts of London and a part of the Sanrio universe.